 Before you begin, keep in mind that it is always preferable to start with, as with any cleaning project, the mildest cleaning solution available from House Cleaning Service in San Diego.
-When in doubt, test a grout cleaner in a hidden location, such as behind an appliance in the kitchen or behind the toilet in the bathroom.
+When in doubt, test a tile grout cleaner in a hidden location, such as behind an appliance in the kitchen or behind the toilet in the bathroom.

 Grout cleaning recommendations are presented in order of strength, from mildest to most vigorous.